Poisonx13/Simple-Mac-Changer/README.md

 # Simple-Mac-Changer
-This is a Mac-Changer that I coded by myself at my computer with my a few Python infos.
+This is a Mac-Changer that I coded by myself at my computer with my a few Python knowledge.